 How popular is the baby name Kieran in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Kieran and check out all the blog posts that mention the name Kieran.
+Plus, check out all the blog posts that mention the name Kieran.

 For today, I interviewed two Kierans — each with a very different opinion of his name.

 The first Kieran is a 17-year-old from South Yorkshire, England.
 He thinks his name “very unique” and “truly awesome”: